The Clear Edge

 (Makes scaling predictable)

-If he’d built templates (System 3) before the price increase (System 2): No time or money to invest in documentation.
+If he’d built templates (System 3) before the price increase (System 2), there’d be no time or money to invest in documentation.

-If he’d raised prices (System 2) before capacity audit (System 1): Wouldn’t know how much to raise or what constraint to solve.
+If he’d raised prices (System 2) before the Capacity Audit (System 1), he wouldn’t know how much to raise or which constraint he was actually solving.

 Each system unlocks the next.
 The order isn’t optional.